Devaniti/blog.boolka.dev/_posts/2025-03-16-Introduction-to-GPU-Programming-with-D3D12-Part-3-History.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-AxiUMiKGLY?si=OFAJoKVLLUJBJWL4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-As the name suggest Compute Shaders is a new type of a shader.
-Unlike Vertex or Pixel shaders, the are not tied to graphics directly, you don't need any geometry to start compute shaders.
+As the name suggest Compute Shaders is a new shader type.
+Unlike Vertex or Pixel shaders, they are not tied to graphics directly, you don't need any geometry to start compute shaders.
 The only thing you need is the shaders itself, and a number of instances to run.
 That allows for great flexibility of what can be done with those.

 The way it was used in Battlefield: Bad Company 2 is quite interesting.
-First, all of geometry is rendered, but instead of calculating lighting immediatelly, we save information about each pixel in textures, to calculate lighting later.
+First, all geometry is rendered, but instead of calculating lighting immediatelly, we save information about each pixel in textures, to calculate lighting later.
 After all geometry was rendered, we calculate lighting for all pixels with compute shader.
 One of the benefits for doing that is that you can pre-calculate list of lights that affect each portion of the screen, as by the time all geometry is rendered, you have complete depth buffer and can calculate bounding box of each portion of a screen.

 It is important to note that compute shaders can also be used to perform arbitrary, non-graphics calculations.
 One example would be to fluid simulations.
 You can run such simulation right in your browser - [Approximate grid SPH by michael0884](https://compute.toys/view/1782).